Get the FREE one-click dictionary software for Windows

 - fault, faulting, geological fault, fracture, break

-Derived forms: shifting, shifts, shifted
+Derived forms: shifts, shifted, shifting

-Type of: alter, alteration, change, cleft, crack, crevice, crew, displace, dress, exchange, fissure, frock, gang, hours, interchange, key, modification, modify, motion, move, movement, replace, scissure, sub [informal], substitute, type, typewrite, undergarment, unmentionable, work party
+Type of: abandon, alter, alteration, change, cleft, crack, crevice, crew, displace, dress, exchange, fissure, frock, gang, hours, interchange, key, modification, modify, motion, move, movement, replace, scissure, sub [informal], substitute, type, typewrite, undergarment, unmentionable, work party

 Part of: hands, manpower, men, typewriter keyboard, work force, workday, workforce, working day